ESMWG/NoahMP-Example/README.md

 Following the instructions to enable Windows Subsystem for Linux (WSL).

-In your Linux environment (Ubuntu is recommanded for this training material), type the following commands in the terminal to install the Fortran compiler, NetCDF4, and MPI:
+If you are using Ubuntu, type the following commands in the terminal to install the Fortran compiler, NetCDF4, and MPI:
 ```
 sudo apt update && upgrade
 sudo apt install gcc gfortran